 Camps are an important way to allow kids to grow and become confident individuals.
 It is important to find out what you may expect out of the disability camp that you select for your child and also research into the variety of camps that are available for your child.
+If the parents think that the child’s special needs will prevent him or her from participating in the summer camp, it is not true.
 No longer do disabled kids have to give up on regular camping activities that other kids enjoy during the summer.
 The number of camps for kids with disabilities are only growing and people everywhere are trying to make more and more adjustments to fit the needs of these special children.
-There are different types of physical and development disability camps for children.
-There may be disability camps that accept all handicapped kids, while there are others that accept kids with specific needs.
-These handicap camps range [… Read More]
+These camps offer specialised medical care for specific disabilities, in addition to [… Read More]

 A summer time vacation is desired by all, whether you have a disability or not.
 However, there are certain things parents expect out of a special needs camp that must accommodate their child’s disabilities.
+Many of such kids struggle with the time management, problem solving skills, and organisation.
 After identifying the child’s needs, one must research the vast variety of camps for kids with disabilities and choose the one best suited.
+Developmental disability camp serve the children with special needs, who require more guidance than the normal camper.
 A handicap camp is one of the best ways to allow a child to interact with other kids who are in a similar situation and thus allow them to develop their communication skills, as well as make friends.
-These tips and resources may serve as a starting guide to your perfect special needs summer camp search.
+These tips and resources may serve as a starting [… Read More]

 Children with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) find it difficult to concentrate and as a result of their hyperactively, they are often passed off as inattentive and having “too much energy”.
 Sometimes they may appear to be overactive, fidgety and disruptive and parents and teachers are quick to label the child ‘naughty’.
 Children with ADD or ADHD often make the home and school environment stressful and if not diagnosed properly, adults may have a hard time dealing with them.
 It is important that the caregivers of an ADD or ADHD child are not dismissed as merely disobedient but they should try to understand the underlying issues for the child’s hyperactivity and lack of ability to concentrate.